• SPEED

 Surface vs. Depth Filtration

 Depth Filtration refers to a thicker media or multiple layers of media, forming a torturous path to retain particles.
-This type of engineered media ideally retains larger particles towards the surface and progressively finer particles through the thickness or layers.
-Although there are nominally rated depth filtration media, the more complex designs are often rated at 95 to 99% efficiencies and therefore not reliant on a filter cake for their efficiency.
-The effect of surface area on rate of filtration is only part of the overall filtration efficiency, additional efficiency is gained by the density and number of media layers.
+This engineered media ideally retains larger particles towards the surface and progressively finer particles through the thickness or layers.
+High-performance designs are often rated at 95% to 99% efficiency and are not reliant on a filter cake for their performance.
 Depth filtration media can handle a higher concentration of particulates compared to surface filtration media across a specific span of time.

 Depth filtration photo